Grants for Entrepreneurs in 2026

 • We have specialists for every field of law.

-Subsidies for entrepreneurs are provided mainly by the European Union and the Ministry of Industry and Trade.
-They are often targeted at small or medium-sized enterprises and sole traders.
-Let’s take a look at the most important subsidies you can get this year:
+In our country, grants for entrepreneurs are primarily provided by the European Union and the Ministry of Industry and Trade.
+They are often targeted at small and medium-sized enterprises and sole proprietors.
+Let’s take a look at the most important grants you can apply for this year:

 Tip for article